su8/pinky-bar/README.md

 The FreeBSD users will notice that "mpd" is named "musicpd".

-If you've never used mpd before copy the example configuration from extra/mpd according to your OS.
+If you've never used mpd before, copy the example configuration from extra/mpd according to your OS.

 Keep an eye on the **log file size** if you are using raspberry pi (or equivalent device) that streams the music, make sure that it's deleted automatically if it exceeds some pre-defined size.